-2.0 Safety Glass - Safety glass shall be of four types as follows:
+2.0 Safety Glass - Safety Glass shall be of four types as follows:

-- a) Toughened Safety (Tempered) Glass (TS)
+- a) Toughened Safety (Tempered) Glass (TS),

-- b) Toughened Float Safety Glass (TF)
+- b) Toughened Float Safety Glass (TF),

-- c) Laminated Safety Glass (LS)
+- c) Laminated Safety Glass (LS),

-- d) Laminated Float Safety Glass (LF)
+- d) Laminated Float Safety Glass (LF).

-Glass at 'b' and 'd' shall be preferred.
+Glass at 'b' & 'd' shall be preferred, since glass at 'a' & 'c' are commerically obsolete.)

-- 3.0 Critical Locations Critical locations are parts of a building most likely to be subjected to accidental human impact.
+3.0 Critical Locations - Critical locations are parts of a building most likely to be subjected to accidental human impact.
 Where any glazing is within 1.5 metre above the floor level of building, it is considered likely to be subjected to human impact and hence, shall comply with the human impact safety requirements as laid down below.
-Safety glazing material should also be used: - a) Where there is danger of falling infill glass materials from overhead glazing - b) Where there is danger of falling due to a change in floor level - c) In case of balustrades, stairs and floors.
+Safety glazing material should also be used:

+- a) Where there is danger of falling infill glass materials from overhead glazing, - b) Where there is danger of falling due to a change in floor level, and - c) In case of balustrades, stairs and floors.